-"They don't care if they wrongly convict me, I'm a drug addict and not a productive member of society.
-I don’t think they care if I go upstate for the rest of my life," Josh told the publication.
+“They don’t care if they wrongly convict me, I’m a drug addict and not a productive member of society.
+I don’t think they care if I go upstate for the rest of my life,” Josh told the outlet.
 For years, Josh battled addiction and was even hit with a felony possession of a controlled substance charge and accusations of being under the influence — while behind bars.
-Court docs revealed the troubled star was reportedly was "pruno," an alcoholic drink made from fermented fruit, ketchup, sugar, and bread.
+Court docs revealed the troubled star was busted with “pruno,” an alcoholic drink made from ketchup, fermented fruit, sugar, and bread.

 Despite attempts to prove his innocence by taking a polygraph test on Dateline, he’s encountered roadblocks with every attempt.
 “I got the ball rolling [with Dateline].
 They requested almost $10,000 to get cameras approved.
 The producer said she had never gone through so many roadblocks.
 So it’s been hard and they’re putting up bars everywhere I turn,” he revealed.